mkorthof/freenom-script/README.md

 - You can also use `freenom.sh -c /path/to/file.conf`
 - To optionally put config in the script itself instead: copy settings from conf file into `freenom.sh` (before "Main")

+Default settings such as retries and timeouts can be changed in config, they are however OK to leave as-is (see [Overrides.md](docs/Overrides.md)).

 ### Testing

 Test the script by running `freenom.sh -l` and make sure your domains are listed.
 To update A record or Renew domains, see [Usage](#usage) or `freenom.sh -h`